thilinah/icehrm-guide/payroll-and-expenses/sample-payroll.md

 ![](../assets/in-province.png)

-### Adding Payroll Column for Professional Tax Slap
+### Adding Payroll Column for Professional Tax Slab

 This is calculated based on employee's state and basic pay.
-So you need to add those two calculation columns and write the function to calculate pts.
+So you need to add those two calculation columns and write the function to calculate PTS.

 ![](../assets/in-pts.png)

 ### Adding Payroll Column for Employee birthday

-We need to select Get Employee Data in predefined calculations and enter birthday(Employees table column name) in the function field in order to get employee's province
+We need to select Get Employee Data in predefined calculations and enter birthday(Employees table column name) in the function field in order to get employee's birthday

 ![](../assets/in-birthday.png)